 Often overlooked in Stewart’s transition to a driver/owner in the elite NASCAR Cup Series was his long, successful history as a team owner in other racing series.

-Stewart already was setting himself apart from other talented drivers as an equally talented team owner long before Stewart-Haas Racing was even a remote possibility, where from a 200,000-square-foot facility in Kannapolis, North Carolina, nearly 400 employees work on the fleet of Ford Mustangs for drivers Kevin Harvick, Aric Almirola, Clint Bowyer and Daniel Suárez in the NASCAR Cup Series as well as the Ford Mustangs for drivers Cole Custer and Chase Briscoe in the Xfinity Series.
+Stewart was already setting himself apart from other talented drivers as an equally talented team owner long before SHR was even a remote possibility, where from a 200,000-square-foot facility in Kannapolis, North Carolina, the company fields a fleet of Ford Mustangs for drivers Kevin Harvick, Aric Almirola, Clint Bowyer and Cole Custer in the NASCAR Cup Series, as well as a Ford Mustang for Chase Briscoe in the Xfinity Series.

 As tenacious as Stewart is in the cockpit of a racecar, he’s proven equally adept at providing cars and equipment for racing’s dirt-track elite.

-In November 2000, Stewart formed Tony Stewart Racing (TSR), and since its inaugural season in 2001, TSR has earned 26 owner championships – 14 in USAC, nine in the World of Outlaws (WoO) Sprint Car Series and three in the UMRA King of the TQ Midget Racing Series.
+In November 2000, Stewart formed Tony Stewart Racing (TSR), and since its inaugural season in 2001, TSR has earned 26 owner championships – 14 in USAC, nine in the World of Outlaws (WoO) Sprint Car Series and three in the United Midget Racing Association (UMRA) King of the TQ Midget Racing Series.

-As much as Stewart is devoted to racing, he is also devoted to philanthropy, so much so that he formed his own charitable foundation in 2003.
-Known simply as the Tony Stewart Foundation, the 501(c)(3) organization’s goal is to raise funds primarily distributed to serving three specific groups – chronically ill and physically disabled children, animals that are endangered or at-risk and drivers injured in the sport of motor racing.
+foundation in 2003.
+Known simply as the Tony Stewart Foundation, the 501(c)(3) organization’s goal is to raise funds primarily distributed to serving three specific groups – chronically ill and physically disabled children, animals that are endangered or at-risk. and drivers injured in the sport of motor racing.
 To date, the Foundation has awarded more than $6.5 million to assist charitable initiatives for more than 150 well-qualified organizations throughout the United States.

-While not seeking accolades, Stewart’s charitable efforts have nonetheless been noticed.
-He was named “Most Caring Athlete” by USA Weekendin 2004 and in that same year was selected by The Sporting Newsas “NASCAR’s ‘Good Guy’” and received the NASCAR Person of the Year award.
-In 2008, NASCAR Illustratedbestowed upon Stewart its Person of the Year award, as Stewart’s Prelude To The Dream all-star dirt Late Model race at Eldora Speedway raised more than $4 million for charity during its eight-year run.
-In 2009, Stewart was nominated for the National Motorsports Press Association’s (NMPA) Humanitarian and Spirit awards, each of which recognizes philanthropy.
+While not seeking notoriety, Stewart’s charitable efforts have nonetheless been noticed.
+He was named “Most Caring Athlete” by USA Weekend in 2004 and in that same year was selected by The Sporting News as “NASCAR’s ‘Good Guy’” and received the NASCAR Person of the Year award.
+In 2008, NASCAR Illustrated bestowed upon Stewart its Person of the Year award, as Stewart’s Prelude To The Dream all-star dirt late model race at Eldora raised more than $4 million for charity during its eight-year run.
+In 2009, Stewart was nominated for the NMPA’s Humanitarian and Spirit awards, each of which recognizes philanthropy.
 In 2010, Stewart again was a finalist for the NMPA Humanitarian award, becoming the only person to ever be nominated in back-to-back years.
 Making the 2010 selection even more noteworthy was that Stewart won and earned $100,000 for his Foundation.
 In 2013, Stewart earned the prestigious NMPA Myers Brothers award, which recognizes outstanding contributions to the sport of stock car racing.

 Stewart still calls Columbus home, residing on a 430-acre farm.
 He has a sister, Natalie, who assists with Tony Stewart Fan Club initiatives along with their mom, Pam Boas, who also is involved with his Foundation.